 Their work incorporates advanced technology, giving them the freedom to turn two-dimensional sheet materials into curvaceous functional forms, and to move objects around, making them react to the different spaces.
 The results are playful yet minimalistic installations, bringing a unique voice to the design scene.

-Their fascination with colors and quirky shapes can be seen in their many works, such as the Plaid Bench Collection (created for the London Design Festival, 2010) and their design of Stella McCartney’s floors in her stores, revealing an amalgamation of patterns and colors made of painted wood blocks.
+Their fascination with colours and quirky shapes can be seen in their many works, such as the Plaid Bench Collection (created for the London Design Festival, 2010) and their design of Stella McCartney’s floors in her stores, revealing an amalgamation of patterns and colours made of painted wood blocks.
 A recent installation at the Stockholm Design Week for Danish textile manufacturer Kvadrat had been arranged with hundreds of fabric ribbons around the edge of their display.

 ‘Islands’ is yet another link in the chain of Raw Edges’ surprising yet functional creations, offering a new outlook on interior design, specifically of the kitchen, by using Caesarstone surfaces as a key element in the heart of the home; Cabinets, apparatus and storage areas, traditionally resting on top and around the surface in the kitchen, have organically assimilated into newly assigned designation spaces in ‘Islands’.
 The interactive installation, focusing on the many pleasures of wining and dining, will be exhibited at the Milan Design Week, April 8-13, 2014.